MaceGit-AI/agent-knowledge-wiki/README.md

 ## License

-None — published for demonstration and reading only.
+None — free sharing and improving - just let me know how you improved it.
 All rights reserved.